Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 \subsubsection{Obtaining Robot Experience Data}

-A reliable way to obtain robot experience data is to execute existing expert policy, either model-based or learning-based.
+A reliable way to obtain robot experience data is to execute existing policies, either model-based or learning-based.
 However, collecting data on a physical robot requires a laborious setup of the environment and raises significant safety concerns.
 Therefore, conducting these executions in simulation is a more efficient approach, although the fidelity of the simulator will inevitably cause a sim-to-real gap.

 Teleoperation is one of the most common ways to directly capture robot data commanded by human experts.
 A main advantage of teleoperation is its ability to provide smooth, natural, and precise trajectories for a wide range of tasks.
 Fig.~\ref{fig:Teleoperation_control_flow} outlines the control flow of teleoperation data used as a source of policy training.
 The first step of this process is generating the demonstration through teleoperation, represented by the top path of the control flow (dashed lines).
 Motion retargeting maps human measurements from the teleoperation device to the desired trajectories in the robot domain.
-Robot execution data collected from teleoperation can be used to train autonomous policies that directly command the robot's motion without human intervention (solid lines).
-In this case, the retargeting process is not needed.
+Robot execution data collected from teleoperation can be used to train autonomous policies \moved{(solid lines)} that directly command the robot's motion without human intervention.